ThomasJanda/android-webapplauncher/README.md

 # Android Web App Launcher

 This is only a test project but can use for simple applications.
+The idea is, build a web page like a web application.
+But instead display the browser, convert it into a app.
+Remember that the user has no back- or forward-button within that application and can´t mark certain pages as favorit like in the normal browser.
+The web application should develop with this in mind.
+Each page have to test if the user can reach all other pages.

-Project build with "androidStudio"
+**Project build with "androidStudio"**

 ![](image1.jpg)

-Example:
+**Example:**

 ![](image2.png)